Recursive Solution of Initial Value Problems with Temporal Discretization: A Domain for Function Spaces

 \item If $f \precAbsBas g$ according to~\eqref{eq:def_separation_X_to_D}, then by referring to Proposition~\ref{prop:prec_step_funs_basic_properties}, it can be verified that~\eqref{eq:def_precAbsBas} also holds for $f$ and $g$. \end{itemize}

-Let us briefly recall the concept of a monotone section retraction pair.
+Let us briefly recall the concept of a monotone section-retraction pair.
 For a more detailed account the reader may refer to~\parencite[Section~3.1.1]{AbramskyJung94-DT}.
 Assume that $D$ and $E$ are two posets.
-A pair of maps $s: D \to E$ and $r: E \to D$ is called a monotone section retraction pair if $s$ and $r$ are monotone and $r \circ s = \id_D$.
+A pair of maps $s: D \to E$ and $r: E \to D$ is called a monotone section-retraction pair if $s$ and $r$ are monotone and $r \circ s = \id_D$.
 In this case, $D$ is said to be a monotone retract of $E$.
-It is straightforward to verify that if $s$ and $r$ form a section retraction pair, then $s$ must be injective and $r$ must be surjective.
+It is straightforward to verify that if $s$ and $r$ form a section-retraction pair, then $s$ must be injective and $r$ must be surjective.

 Let $X$ be an arbitrary topological space.
 For every $f \in [X \to D]$, we define: